-Truffles are the highly aromatic fruiting body, of a certain species of (ectomycorrhizal) fungus.
-They’re challenging to farm, considered expensive and spend their entire life-cycle underground.
-There’s so much more to learn, however, so here’s our guide to the not-so-humble truffle:
+Truffles are the highly aromatic fruit body of a certain species of (ectomycorrhizal) fungi.
+They are extremely challenging to farm, due to their subterranean life-cycle.
+There’s much to learn when considering farming truffles, so here’s our guide to the enigmatic truffle.

 How many types of truffle are there?

 There are over two hundred species of truffle in the genus tuber.
 Despite this only a handful are highly prized in culinary circles.
 The four most highly desirable truffles, are the French Black Truffle, Tuber melanosporum, the Italian White Truffle, Tuber magnatum, the Summer Truffle, Tuber aestivum, and the Bianchetto, Tuber borchii.